top of page

 The noun 'anguish' has its etymological origins in Old French and Latin.
 It is derived from the Old French word 'anguisse,' which, in turn, comes from the Latin 'angustia,' meaning 'narrowness' or 'tightness.'
 In Latin, 'angustia' was often used metaphorically to describe situations of constraint, difficulty, or distress.
 As the word passed into Middle English and eventually into modern English, it came to represent extreme mental or emotional distress, often characterized by intense suffering, torment, or deep sorrow.
 The etymology of 'anguish' thus draws a vivid analogy between the tightness or constriction of difficult circumstances and the emotional and mental pain that individuals experience during times of extreme distress.

-Find the meaning of anguish
+Quiz: Find the meaning of the noun anguish:

 Try Again!